Sumi-N/GameEngineProject/Readme.txt

 .
 Multicast delegate messaging system
 .
 Finish TBN matrix for normal mapping
 .
-Separate the density between graphics and parts module
+Separate the density between graphics and parts module .
+Add default setting for each componetns such as shader